jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Operation-Guide/Mount-File-System.md

 `df -h`

-After the attach is successful, "Filesystem" will appear as the mount target IP, and "Mounted on" will be the record of the specified directory in the previous step.
+After the attach is successful, "Filesystem" will appear as the mount target IP:/cfs, and "Mounted on" will be the record of the specified directory in the previous step.

 ![Mount&Check](../../../../image/Cloud-File-Service/mount_target.png)